Wing-summer/WingHexExplorer/README_EN.md

 ## Repositories

-&emsp;&emsp;Recently, I found a warehouse, which is very simple and allows you to download the distribution without logging in.
+Recently, I found a warehouse, which is very simple and allows you to download the distribution without logging in.
 It is enough for me to maintain the software warehouse.
 Gitee is only used for backup in the future, but it can also be submitted to issue or PR.
 If you want to contribute ideas or code suggestions to GitLink ： https://www.gitlink.org.cn/wingsummer/WingHexExplorer 。

 If you want to visit Gitea, please go to：https://code.gitlink.org.cn/wingsummer/WingHexExplorer .In fact, it is GitLink, but it seems that GitLink shows a bug in the repository image. **Recommended here!**